TNO/EXIOMOD-open/documentation/gettingstarted.md

 * *00_base_model_setup* (required) contains input files needed to run the base-model.
 The structure of the sub-folders and file names are predefined and explained in more details below.
 The names and structure cannot be changed because the files are being called from the EXIOMOD_base_model-folder.

-* *extradata* (optional) contains files for processing of auxliary input data into scenarios.
+* *01_external_data/databaseX* (optional) contains files for processing of auxliary input data into scenarios.
 Presence of this folder(s) is not necessary and is decided according to the needs of the project.
 In case scenario(s) require input from various external data files (e.g. from other reports and other models) is it recommended to create this structure.

-By running [make_project_structure](make_project_structure.bat) one creates a project folder structure with *00_base_model_setup* and one *extradata*.
+By running [make_project_structure](make_project_structure.bat) one creates a project folder structure with *00_base_model_setup* and one *01_external_data/databaseX*.
 The user will be prompted to provide a title for his/her project.

 ### Inside *00_base_model_setup* folder